jolozano/blueOcean/README.md

 #### **The team collaborated on project ideas and discussed efficient workflow methods.**
   * Utilized a collaborative platform for idea/work managment
-    * Platform must allowed all team members to contribute/view ideas
+    * Platform allowed all team members to contribute/view ideas
-    * Platform should allowd users to add details to workflow
+    * Platform allowed users to add details to workflow
   * Operated within GitHub
     * Initilized a repository
     * Each team member had access to the repo